franklin211106/CRYPTOGRAPHY/README.md

 # CRYPTOGRAPHY
-HILL CIPHER
-EX.
-NO: 1(C) AIM:
+# EX.NO:3

-IMPLEMENTATION OF HILL CIPHER
+# HILL CIPHER

-## To write a C program to implement the hill cipher substitution techniques.
+## AIM: To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: